Matthew effect: Etymology

-The concept is presented again in Matthew outside of a parable during Christ's explanation to his disciples of the purpose of parables:
+The concept is presented again in Matthew outside of a parable during Jesus's explanation to his disciples of the purpose of parables:

-And he answered them, "To you it has been given to know the secrets of the kingdom of heaven, but to them it has not been given.
+And he answered them, "To you it has been given to know the secrets of the Kingdom of Heaven, but to them it has not been given.
 For to him who has will more be given, and he will have abundance; but from him who has not, even what he has will be taken away."